Vishnuteja-Surla/Breakout-with-DQN-and-A3C/DQN/README.md

 5. The training progress and evaluation results will be displayed in the console
 6. Model Performance visualisation can be found in plots folder
 7. Run test.py to verify the model performance

+## Acknowledgement:-

+The implementation was heavily influenced by the YouTube tutorials of Robert Cowher, whose content was instrumental in understanding the Duelling DQN algorithm and its application to Atari games.